-- Action Description provides a slightly expanded, but less precise version of the action, including additional narrative or details. - B TASK X-1 All actions include multiple tasks; some tasks occur in a logical progression, while others address a variety of geographic areas or gaps in achieving a comprehensive action. - C MILESTONE All tasks have one clear, measurable milestone, or "to do" item, to be completed over the next five years to support the larger action.
+- A Action Description provides an expanded version of the action, including additional narrative or details. - B TASK X-1 All actions include multiple tasks; some tasks occur in a logical progression, while others address a variety of geographic areas or gaps in achieving a comprehensive action. - C MILESTONE All tasks have one clear, measurable milestone, or "to do" item, to be completed over the next five years to support the larger action. - COST ESTIMATE This symbol represents an estimate of the funding needed to fulfill the milestone associated with this task. - E COST RANGE KEY Defines the cost range per task.